-Everyone at one time or another has marveled at the beautiful red and orange colors of a sunrise or sunset.
+Everyone at one time or another has marveled at the beautiful red and orange colours of a sunrise or sunset.
 Air molecules scatter away the shorter wavelengths of light (violet and blue).
 The only light which penetrates through the atmosphere are the longer wavelengths of light (yellow, orange and red) which produce colorful sunsets.

 In the gallery, sunsets. click image to enlarge

 The colours of the Sunset depends upon the scattering of light.
 This then affects the color of light refracting from the sky.
 Each wavelength of light refracts (bends) by a different amount.
 The colours are also determined by particles in the air.